anirudhsingla8/patient-medicine-tracker-frontend/INDEX.md

 src/routes/ProtectedRoute.tsx
 - Reads auth state from Zustand store
-- If not authenticated: Navigate to /login with { from: location }
+- If not authenticated: Navigate to /login with { from: location, message: "Please sign in to continue." }
 - Else: renders <Outlet />

 Layout & Navigation (src/components/AppShell.tsx)